Your AI strategy is now a compliance strategy. WA goes first.

 WA is not an outlier.
 WA is the leading edge of a trajectory that runs through 2027 and 2028.
 The Western Australian businesses that build IPP 10-grade architecture in the next two quarters have eighteen to thirty months of regulatory clear air before their interstate peers face the same obligations.
 Most regulatory windows do not work in favour of the regulated business.
 This one does, for the businesses that act before the deadline.

-An AI assessment will tell you, honestly, where your current architecture sits against what IPP 10 will require, and which decisions you are about to make can be made differently.
+Our AI Governance service is built for exactly this work, and starts with an AI Assessment that maps your current architecture against IPP 10 and surfaces the decisions you can still make differently.
 That is the conversation we are having with WA clients this quarter, and the one we expect to be having with the rest of the country through 2027.

 Frequently asked questions